ametueraspirant/scalpel_tool/README.md

 (translation: Click the big NEWS! in the center to load articles, click the three news news news'es on the right of the header to clear them.)

 ![main page](public/readme1.png)

+### News.
+(translat... eh this bit's getting old...)

+try the app out on heroku [here](https://stormy-coast-81838.herokuapp.com/)

+On top of the existing technologies: axios, cheerio, mongoose, and morgan (I did not use the express/handlebars for simplicity.)
+I added postcss, tailwindcss, purgecss, and tailwindcss-blend-mode working in conjunction to reduce the final file size of tailwind.